 His real strength though?
 Structuring RESPONS’ work processes, from sales to administration, in enormous Excel sheets.
 No wonder we ironically call him “Mr. Van Excel” instead of his real last name, Van Es.

 Currently Guido lives in Europe but he visits Peru several months a year to make sure he doesn’t miss any news of this country in continuous transformation.

-After founding RESPONS with Pablo in 2009 focusing on community-based tourism in northern Peru, Guido refounded it with Alex when he joined the board in 2011 and since then it’s been going upwards only; offering a wide variety of sustainable tourism throughout Peru to a growing number of travellers and tour operators from around the world.
+After founding RESPONS with Pablo in 2009, focusing on community-based tourism in northern Peru, Guido refounded it with Alex when he joined the board in 2011 and since then it’s been going upwards only.
+They now offer a wide variety of sustainable tourism experiences throughout Peru to a growing number of travellers and tour operators from around the world.
 The essence of RESPONS, however, has always been and will always be to improve the living conditions of the local people through developing and promoting sustainable tourism.
 The local communities are always in the heart of Guido and RESPONS.

 Founding director: Daily management, strategic decisions, processes, sustainability, etc.